 “So it was just a lot of things all at once, but never once did it cross my mind that I wouldn’t be able to manage both.
 Match really came through in big ways for me.”Sarah Naughton

-But in those months, her boys, who are now in eighth and 12th grades at Jesuit, got to see her and her husband working.
+But in those months, her boys, who are now in eighth and 12th grades at Prince of Peace and Jesuit, got to see her and her husband working.
 They began asking questions.
 Her oldest, a senior at Jesuit, began asking more questions about the business world as he neared the college years.

 “I think this has really opened up opportunities for deeper conversations,” she said.
 “We had to openly talk about what was happening, and it was unsettling and scary, and COVID personally impacted our family.
 We know families who have lost loved ones to this terrible virus.
 So I think the opportunity for more conversations that are tough meant that more so than a year ago, they’re comfortable with asking questions and talking about it, and they’re more cognizant of what’s going on in the world.”

 Naughton said that although there were days she wouldn’t want to repeat, she and her family are more hopeful now, as many are.